Skip to main content

 When Your Crown or Bridge Does Not Feel Right

-These six warning signs indicate that your crown or bridge needs professional evaluation.
-Do not ignore them.
+These six warning signs indicate that your crown or bridge may benefit from professional evaluation.

 Persistent Sensitivity

-Ongoing sensitivity to hot, cold, or pressure on a crowned tooth indicates a gap, inadequate seating, or underlying decay.
+Ongoing sensitivity to hot, cold, or pressure on a crowned tooth may indicate a gap, inadequate seating, or underlying decay.
 This requires diagnostic imaging and evaluation.

 Looseness or Movement